Since its beginnings in 1986, Shortland Chambers has been home to New Zealand’s highest calibre barristers.

-Past and present members have been active in the administration of the bar and legal practice in New Zealand through serving on the executives of the New Zealand Bar Association, the New Zealand Law Society, the Auckland District Law Society, the Legal Research Foundation and various specialist professional groups.
+Past and present members serve on the executives of the New Zealand Bar Association, the New Zealand Law Society, the Auckland District Law Society, the Legal Research Foundation and other professional groups.

 Collectively our members practice in a broad range of specialisations, including commercial, civil, criminal and regulatory.
 Some members also act as mediators and arbitrators.